Merzasphor/MWSE/Docs & Stuff/readme-alpha.txt

 Functions:

 xSetLevel
-result (long): ref->xSetLevel new_level (long)
+ref->xSetLevel new_level (long)
 Sets the level of the given reference.
-This function only supports the player and NPCs.
-This function is not a wrapper for SetLevel, but it suffers from the same display issue: when using this function on the player, the character screen does not update with the new level.
+This function is a wrapper for SetLevel, and suffers from the same display issue: when using this function on the player, the character screen does not update with the new level.
 new_level: new character level
-result: 1 on success, 0 otherwise.
-This function will fail if the reference is not an NPC or the player.

-xGetSkill
-skill_value (float): ref->xGetSkill skill_id (long)
-Returns the current value of the referenced skill.
-This function only supports the player and NPCs.
-skill_id: see below for valid skill ids
-skill_value: current value of the skill.
-Returns -1 if the reference is not an NPC or the player.

-xGetBaseAttribute
-attribute_value (float): ref->xGetBaseAttribute attribute_id (long)
-Returns the base value of the referenced attribute.
-This function only supports the player and NPCs.
-attribute_id: see below for valid attribute ids
-attribute_value: base value of the attribute.
-Returns -1 if the reference is not an NPC or the player.

-xGetAttribute
-attribute_value (float): ref->xGetAttribute attribute_id (long)
-Returns the current value of the referenced attribute.
-This function only supports the player and NPCs.
-attribute_id: see below for valid attribute ids
-attribute_value: current value of the attribute.
-Returns -1 if the reference is not an NPC or the player.

-xGetMaxHealth
-max_health (float): ref->xGetMaxHealth
-Returns maximum health.
-This function only supports the player and NPCs.
-maximum_health: Maximum health of the referenced entity.
-Returns -1 if the reference is not an NPC or the player.

-xModAttribute
-result (long): ref->xModAttribute attribute_id (long) mod_value (float)
-Adds mod_value to the current and base values of the referenced attribute.
-This suffers from the same display issue as xSetLevel.
-This function only supports the player and NPCs.
-It ignores the 100 max attribute limit.
-attribute_id: see below for valid attribute ids
-mod_value: add this to the current and base values
-result: 1 on success, 0 otherwise.
-This function will fail if the reference is not an NPC or the player.

-Note: I debated leaving xModAttribute out, since it has a display issue that the vanilla Mod[Attribute] functions don't have.
-However, it seems to work and is more useful in some cases.

 Actions: (taken from CS)
 Skill: 1, 2, 3, 4